-There are currently 7 immersion programs in elementary schools and 5 in middle school.
+There are currently seven immersion programs in elementary schools and five in middle school.
 For each of these programs additional positions were allocated to provide support to the program.
 This support included coordination of the program, implementation of the program, as well as interpreting of materials.
 Over time central services has taken on the responsibility of interpreting materials for the programs.
 As a result, programs do not need the same school-based support.
 In addition, once programs are established and implementation is underway the amount of time needed to implement decreases.
-The decrease of a total of 2.0 positions for the 12 schools will not have an impact on the effectiveness of these programs.
+A decrease of 2.0 positions for the 12 schools will not have an impact on the effectiveness of these programs.